Semrush helps you:

 • Indexed URLs

-In other words: this page is designed for you to scan a site’s link profile and see key link metrics (like Trust Flow).
+In other words: this page is designed for you to scan a site’s link profile and see key link metrics (like Trust Flow, which I’ll talk more about later).

-And if you choose “subdomain”, “Path” or “URL”, from the dropdown menu, you can get detailed link data on a specific page.
+And if you choose “Subdomain,” “Path,” or “URL” from the drop-down menu, you can get detailed link data on specific pages.

 Referring Domains

-Referring domains is similar to any other backlink analysis tool.
+Majestic’s referring domains tab is similar to any other backlink analysis tool.
 It’s a list of domains that are linking to your website.

-You can also sort the results by Trust Flow, Citation Flow, Top level domain and more.
+You can also sort the results by metrics like Trust Flow, the number of linking URLs, and more.

-Either way, this data is questionable at best.
-For example, take a look at this website that’s linking to me.
+But this data seems questionable.
+For example, take a look at this website that’s linking to Backlinko:

-Just like with the referring domains report, you can sort and filter the results 100+ different ways.
+Just like with the referring domains report, you can sort and filter the results in lots of different ways.

 For example, you can sort the list to ONLY look at backlinks with high or low Trust Flow.
 Or look at deleted backlinks to get an idea of a site’s backlink history.

-And like most SEO tools, you can download all of this data as a CSV or Excel spreadsheet.
+And like with many other SEO tools, you can download all of this data as a CSV or Excel spreadsheet.

 Which IS unique.